-If you missed the live stream broadcast of 2017 Grand Prix show jumping from Princeton Show Jumping, there’s still time to watch a video recording of the competition.
-Just click/tap the “Watch Again” button on the video player below ↓
+If you missed the live stream broadcast of the 2019 Liftmaster Grand Prix, there’s still time to watch video recordings of the competition.
+Just click/tap the “Watch Again” button or select from the video posts located on the media player below ↓

 We’d love to hear from you!
 If you’d like to comment on this post, join the conversation, or share your inspiration, and you have not yet registered as an On2In2™ playmaker, please sign up via the ‘Engage page’.
 Don’t worry, it’s pretty quick and easy.